vikash-bhardwaj/ai-code-companion-documentation/README.md

 #### New Features

 - Added Capability to work with local `Ollama` models which allow users to work with AI without internet connection.
+Please look at the above installation section for more details regarding setting up Ollama and running the same in `AI Code Companion`.
 - Added Capability to make the attach file as context much more easy with `@` keyword from Chat Input Box.
 With this feature users can simply type `@` to open all options to attach different type of context.
 Users can also use `/` to open the Opened files drawer in editor to attach them as context and similarly use `#` to open Workspace Drawer to add any file as context from workspace.
 - Fixed a defect where Attach Code as Context window was not working.
 - Redesigned the attach context Button.